wilsonmar/drones/DJI-Challenge-1.md

 0. Battery chargers
 0. "Mission timer stops when the M100 motors switch off.” so ideally the drone would power itself off.

+0. ZenMuse X3 is the camera.
+0. Manifold is the "High performance computing designed for the DJI Onboard SDK to bring true intelligence to flying platforms."
+0. Guidance is for visual sensing

 Map
 Button “Abort” "Return home”